 Which Medicare supplement plan do I need?

-Medicare info
+Medicare insurance

 While you will find in most states Medigap Plan A, you may not find each of the eight plans offered in your local area, as each insurer is free in which Medigap policies they offer.
-To find a Medicare supplement plan for 2024 that is available to you, you may use the plan finder at Medicare.gov.
+To find a Medicare supplement plan that is available to you, you may use the plan finder at Medicare.gov.

-What do Medicare supplement plan policies cover in 2024?
+What do Medicare supplement plan policies cover?

 The greatest advantage of Medicare supplement policies is that they help you with co-payments and with acute care procedures which are not covered by original Medicare Part A and B. Each of the standardized policies offers different benefits at different costs, so you can select the Medigap plan that best meets your individual health care and financial needs.
 Some even add coverage for medical services which are not covered by original Medicare.
 None of the Medigap plans however includes prescription drug coverage, so you need to add a ‘Medicare Part D’ plan to help you with the cost for prescribed medication.